dhh1128/codecraft.co/headers-babies-and-bathwater.md

 <strong>Bad headers are a royal pain</strong>

 It can be onerous to maintain the parallelism between a .h and a .cpp.
 And most C/C++ headers are managed so poorly that the benefits you might claim for them are theoretical rather than real.
-Three common antipatterns that I particularly detest:<!--more-->
+Three common antipatterns that I particularly detest:

 1. Putting everything in one monster header.
 <p style="padding-left:30px;">This couples all details of the system together in a single giant hairball.
 It may be fine for a project with 2 or 3 classes, but for dozens or hundreds of classes, it's a major problem, and it violates the <a title="Small Files Are Your Friends" href="small-files-are-your-friends.md">small file rule</a>.</p>